manuel-cabral/physics-constrained-ml/README.md

-# Phy-Informed-Aerofoil-Flow
+# Phisics-Constrained-ML in flow prediction

-Mixing potential flow with ML for fast flow field interpolation.
+Enforcing incompressibility and non-dimensionalization on neural networks for fast and accurate flow predictions.

 ## Get environment working